 Selecting the right object store for your needs isn’t simple.
 Object stores present a very different set of characteristics when compared to more traditional solutions like file and block storage, and the concepts behind their design are not very common.

-Most end users don't choose object storage because they are designing their applications to take advantage of it, but because the storage solutions they
+Most end users don't choose object storage because they are designing their applications to take advantage of it, but because the storage solutions they adopted years ago are becoming unsustainable in terms of cost and manageability.
+For this reason, it is unlikely that object stores are implemented in greenfield scenarios.

 To begin with, an object store has to adapt to requirements that arise more from a need to be compatible with legacy applications or existing infrastructures than anything else.
 This is particularly true in enterprise environments, but, over time, it will store a huge volume of data interacting with an increasing number of applications.
 With this in mind, no matter if you are an ISP or end user, it is clear that choosing the right object storage platform today is a fundamental step toward building a modern IT infrastructure that has the potential to stay competitive over time while evolving quickly to adapt to changing business needs.